trajansimz2-rgb/html-website-assignment/README.md

 `<section>`, `<footer>`) and clearly organized sections for login, the main app, and the admin panel.

-> Note for whoever's grading this: this site is normally backed by a live
-> database (Supabase) with real congregation data.
-For this submission all
-> real credentials and personal records have been removed/replaced with
-> placeholder "Demo Publisher" data so it's safe to make public — see the
-> note near the top of `assets/app.js`.

 ## Question 2: HTML Elements

 1. **Which 5 elements did you find most challenging to implement and why?**
-   As someone new to HTML, the most challenging part wasn't writing tags from scratch but understanding what already existed in the file: `<section>` vs `<article>` (learning the difference between a labelled division of content and a self-contained piece), the `<form>`-related inputs like `maxlength` and `inputmode` on the PIN field, and `<noscript>`, which I
+   As someone new to HTML, the most challenging part was not only writing tags from scratch but also understanding what already existed in the file: `<section>` vs `<article>` (learning the difference between a labelled division of content and a self-contained piece), the `<form>`-related inputs like `maxlength` and `inputmode` on the PIN field, and `<noscript>`, which I